 You can even plan your video content around the keywords that you wish to rank for.
 To add a transcript to your YouTube video, click ‘Info and Settings’, ‘Subtitles and CC’ and then ‘English’.

-Above: Google’s Year in Search 2014, complete with transcript and subtitles.
-Photo from YouTube.
+Check out Google’s Year in Search 2014, complete with transcript and subtitles on YouTube.

 Add the location of your video to help YouTube to determine which geographical areas it should target (in terms of recommendations).
 You can also post the date of filming to help YouTube understand which videos are topical and/or trending.